-EMSP 1160 Basic Clinical Internship- (o-6)
+EMSP 1160 Basic Clinical Internship-E.M.S.
+Professions (0-6)

 A method of instruction providing detailed education, training and work-based experience, and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement is the responsibility of the college faculty.
+On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experience.
 Course may be repeated if topics and learning outcomes vary.